Husband charged with capital murder in Fayetteville stabbing death

-FAYETTEVILLE -- Prosecutors on Tuesday charged Marcus Joiner with capital murder in the April 16 stabbing death of his wife, Amy.
+FAYETTEVILLE -- Prosecutors on Tuesday charged a Fayetteville man with capital murder in the April 16 stabbing death of his wife.

-Joiner, 40, of 1611 E. Thornhill Drive in Fayetteville, was arrested April 17.
-He is being held in the Washington County Detention Center on a $750,000 cash only bond.
+Marcus Joiner, 40, of 1611 E. Thornhill Drive, was arrested April 17.
+He is being held in the Washington County jail in lieu of $750,000 cash only bond.
 The felony information charging Joiner with the crime was filed Tuesday in Washington County Circuit Court.
 He is scheduled to be arraigned Monday.

 Prosecuting Attorney Matt Durrett said setting a bond amount is not required, but also isn't prohibited in capital murder cases.
 Capital murder is a Class Y felony and is punishable by death or life in prison without parole.